raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- collapse ---
 ---
-title: Skyfield
+title: skyfield
 ---

 #### Usage

 Skyfield is an astronomy package that computes the positions of stars, planets, and satellites in orbit around the Earth.

-In [*Finding the location of the ISS*](4) TODO - link broken, you can find out how to use Skyfield to obtain the position of the International Space Station above the Earth and how to determine whether the ISS is sunlit.
+In [a later section](6) you can find out how to use skyfield to obtain the position of the International Space Station above the Earth and how to determine whether the ISS is sunlit.

 #### Documentation